opil/documentation/docs/develop/TP/opil_config_tp_tasksupervisor.md

 **Syntax**: It is important that the values inside an *TransportOrderStep - end* definition begin with a lowercase character.
 Each value also needs to be prefixed with four spaces (or a `\t`).
 The name has to start with an lowercase character.
 Currently only the following 3 attributes are allowed: `Location`, `TriggeredBy`, `FinishedBy`, `OnDone`

-## Tasks
+### Tasks

 A *Task* orchestrates different *Instances* via operations to result in a logical process flow.
 Such a *Task* does not need to describe who is going to transport an item - it is important that the item will be transported.

-Generally speaking a *Task* in *LoTLan* describes that a amount of items should be picked up at some location\*s and be delivered to an\*other location\*s.
+Generally speaking, a *Task* in *LoTLan* describes that a amount of items should be picked up at some location\*s and be delivered to an\*other location\*s.
 The *Task* can optionally be triggered by an event or by time, can optionally issue a follow up *Task*, can optionally be finished by an event and can optionally be repeated:

 ```text
 Task {name}